AI Agents

 There are three ways to trigger it:

-- Right-click context menu — select text, then right-click and choose Send to Agent.
-The menu item only appears when text is selected in a PTY-backed panel.
+- Right-click context menu: select text, then right-click and choose Send to Agent.
+The menu item appears only when text is selected in a PTY-backed panel.

-- Keyboard shortcut — see the platform-specific shortcut below.
+- Keyboard shortcut: see the platform-specific shortcut below.

 To send the same input to multiple panels at once, see Bulk Operations.